-25 Useful iPhone Widgets You Should Use
+25 Useful iPhone Widgets You Should Use in 2024

 1. Launcher

 Launcher is one of the most customizable and powerful widgets that you can get for your iPhone.
 Yeah, you read that right.
 The widget app is fully customizable and lets you quickly launch your favorite apps.
 What’s more, you can also fine-tune it to call, message, email, and even kickstart FaceTime video calls.
-Not only that, you can also use it to quickly access your favorite websites.
+Not only that, you can also use it to access your favorite websites quickly.

 Notably, if you often listen to music on your iPhone with some of the best music apps out there, the widget app lets you play your preferred music with your preferred music app with music launchers and even change app icons, labels, and stack widgets.
 Bear in mind that only the premium version of Launcher can let you unlock all the goodies.
 Taking everything into account, it’s one of the most useful iPhone widgets right now.